Lattice-Automation/seqviz/README.md

 ### Features

-#### Multiple input formats

-- Raw sequence and annotations
-- File (FASTA, GenBank, SBOL, SnapGene)
-- Accession (NCBI or iGEM)

 #### Linear and/or Circular sequence viewer

-- Display as a linear viewer, circular viewer, or both
 - Annotations with names and colors
 - Amino acid translations
 - Enzyme cut sites